fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Users must be able to log into our application, and when a user is logged in, their user information must automatically be attached to any new notes they create.

-We will now implement support for [token based authentication](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication#toc-how-token-based-works) to the backend.
+We will now implement support for [token-based authentication](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication#toc-how-token-based-works) to the backend.

-The principles of token based authentication are depicted in the following sequence diagram:
+The principles of token-based authentication are depicted in the following sequence diagram:

 ![](../../images/4/16e.png)

 - User starts by logging in using a login form implemented with React
     - We will add the login form to the frontend in [part 5](/en/part5)
 - This causes the React code to send the username and the password to the server address <i>/api/login</i> as a HTTP POST request.
-- If the username and the password are correct, the server generates a <i>token</i> which somehow identifies the logged in user.
+- If the username and the password are correct, the server generates a <i>token</i> that somehow identifies the logged-in user.
     - The token is signed digitally, making it impossible to falsify (with cryptographic means)
-- The backend responds with a status code indicating the operation was successful, and returns the token with the response.
+- The backend responds with a status code indicating the operation was successful and returns the token with the response.
 - The browser saves the token, for example to the state of a React application.
 - When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
 - The server uses the token to identify the user